 Listeriosis is treated with antibiotics.
 Severe infections may result in hospitalization and require intravenous antibiotic administration, especially for immunosuppressed individuals.

-There were seven cases of Listeria monocytogenes reported in 2014.
-None were associated with a national outbreak.
+There were three cases of Listeria monocytogenes reported in 2021.

 For more detailed information and statistics on all notifiable diseases, please see our current annual report located in the reports section of the CADE homepage.